Building Stock Model (BSM)

 • Primary energy demand for the building phases "construction" and "operation" (according to SIA 2040)

-• COand greenhouse gas emissions (GHGE)
+• Direct and indirect as well as gray (emboddied) COand greenhouse gas emissions (GHGE)

 • Differentiation according to building type (up to about 15 types)